draftable/compare-api-python-client/README.md

   The comparison to export provided as a `Comparison` instance or a comparison identifier
 - `kind`
   The type of export to perfom (see below)
+- `include_cover_page`
+  Whether a cover page should be included.
+Only applies to the `combined` export kind.

 The following export kinds are supported for the `kind` parameter: